kenn9j/salty-duck/README.md

 We __love__ contributions.

-node-sql wouldn't be anything without all the contributors and collaborators who've worked on it.
+salty-duck wouldn't be anything without all the contributors and collaborators who've worked on it.
 If you'd like to become a collaborator here's how it's done:

 1. fork the repo